Syria's brutal war enters 10th year - France 24

 - 'Ruin and misery' -

-Abs said she and her family would like to wash, but don't know where.
-"I am 50 years old and I've never known such difficult times," she said.

-The UN special envoy for Syria, Geir Pedersen, said on the eve of the anniversary: "The suffering of the Syrian people during this tragic and terrible decade still defies comprehension and belief."

-The Syrian conflict was born of unprecedented anti-government demonstrations in the southern city of Daraa nine years ago.
+The Syrian conflict was born of unprecedented anti-government demonstrations in the southern city of Daraa.

-Protests spread across Syria, but a violent crackdown soon saw rebels take up arms with backing from Gulf nations and wrest key areas from government control.
+The protests spread across Syria, but a violent crackdown soon saw rebels take up arms and wrest key areas from government control.

 Jihadist groups also emerged, notably the Islamic State group which swept across large parts of the country and neighbouring Iraq in 2014.

+Over half of all health facilities in Syria are non-functional, and two in five schools cannot be used, the UN children's agency says.

+"Our message is clear: Stop hitting schools and hospitals," UNICEF Executive Director Henrietta Fore said.
+"Stop killing and maiming children."

-"A decade of fighting has brought nothing but ruin and misery," UN Secretary-General Antonio Guterres wrote this week on Twitter.
+UN Secretary-General Antonio Guterres wrote this week on Twitter that "a decade of fighting has brought nothing but ruin and misery.

 "There is no military solution.
 Now it is the time to give diplomacy a chance to work."